gyaliniz/react-crash-course/README.md

-# Getting Started with Create React App
+# React Basics (components and hooks)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-`Available Scripts`
+This repo includes examples of react basics (including hooks)

+- basics of creating react components
+- useState
+- useEffect

-- `npm start`
+`To start the app` run `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+It will open [http://localhost:3000](http://localhost:3000) so you can view it in your browser.

 ## 1. Hello World - Create A React Component